 I can’t recommend this book enough: “Read This If You Want to Take Great Photographs,” by Henry Carroll.

 The best way to improve your photography is to learn to see like an artist.
-View this beautifully-produced video featuring renowned design and educator, Inge Druckrey.
+View this beautifully-produced video featuring renowned designer and educator, Inge Druckrey.